BuildingSync/schema/proposals/2020/Add Associated Cost to TimeSeries.md

 #### Pros
 - non-breaking change
 #### Cons
 - linking a cost to another reading (eg Total use) is non-trivial and must be done using Start and End Timestamps as well as the ResourceUseID's IDref.
+Specifically, one must:
+1. Find all auc:ReadingType=Cost associated with a ResourceUse
+1. Ensure start and end timestamps align across different auc:TimeSeries elements (i.e. the cost and the reading are referring to the same period of time).

 ### Option 2
 Define a new element `auc:AssociatedCost`, in `auc:TimeSeries`.